Overview of the Examples

 - Harsh environmental conditions can lead to hypothermia or heat exhaustion; plan suitable routes and carry appropriate water, clothing, and shelter.

-- Not regularly inspecting survival gear could result in discovering it is unusable when needed; conduct regular inspections and replace items as necessary.
+- Failing to regularly inspect survival gear can result in discovering it is unusable when needed; conduct regular inspections and replace items as necessary.

 Use of a Ballistic Parachute System

-- Improper usage and lack of familiarity with the system can result in an inability to deploy the parachute or exceed limitations; understand the system’s limitations and review the deployment procedures regularly.
+- Improper use and lack of familiarity with the system can result in an inability to deploy the parachute or in exceeding its limitations; understand the system's limitations and review the deployment procedures regularly.

-- Deploying the parachute at too high a speed or low altitude can result in ineffective parachute deployment leading to a hard impact; understand the system’s limitations and ensure deployment within specified limitations.
+- Deploying the parachute at too high a speed or at too low an altitude can result in ineffective deployment, leading to a hard impact; understand the system's limitations and ensure deployment within specified parameters.

-- Not briefing passengers on the parachute system can result in improper use during emergencies; brief passengers on the parachute system and their role during emergencies.
+- Failure to brief passengers on the parachute system can result in improper use during emergencies; brief passengers on the parachute system and their role during emergencies.

 Use of an Emergency Auto-Land System

-- Inability to engage or improper operation of the auto-land system can result in an inability to land safely; regularly review the procedures for using the auto-land system, understand its limitations, and follow the manufacturer’s guidelines.
+- Inability to engage or properly operate the auto-land system can result in an unsafe landing; regularly review the procedures for using the auto-land system, understand its limitations, and follow the manufacturer's guidelines.

-- Not briefing passengers on the auto-land system can result in improper use during emergencies; brief passengers on the auto-land system and their role during emergencies.
+- Failure to brief passengers on the auto-land system can result in improper use during emergencies; brief passengers on the auto-land system and their role during emergencies.

 Startle Response to an Engine Failure After Liftoff (ASEL)